majsterkoo/rabbitmq-php-fpm-consumer/Readme.md

 - working example in example folder.
 Docs in progress!

+## Sending stringified Message class throught rabbitmq
+- if you want to send Message class throught rabbitmq, you must specify Content-Type in header to 'application/vnd.rabbitmq-fpm-consumer.Message'.
+- if this header is not set, then whole message will be pass into $payload property of Message class.

 ## env file
 | name | default_value | definition |
 | ---- | ------------- | ---------- |